dockersamples/wiremock-node-docker/README.md

 export USE_WIREMOCK=false
 ```

-### 4. Create a `.env` file
+### 4. Add your AccuWeather API key

-Create a `.env` file in the root directory of the project and add your AccuWeather API key:
+Modify `.env` file in the root directory of the accuweather-api directory and add your AccuWeather API key:

 ```
 ACCUWEATHER_API_KEY=2gzXXXXXXXBWnZU